Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Introduction

-In this paper, we model experiments in which a Bose-condensed cloud is divided adiabatically into two components, for example by using a tailored magnetic potential from an atom chip \cite{shin1}, the introduction of an optical barrier via a shaped blue-detuned laser \cite{davi} or by passing counterpropagating red detuned laser beams through an acousto-optic modulator driven at RF frequencies \cite{shin}.
-We examine how the process of both expansion and collision affects the interference patterns of two BECs by varying the initial peak densities of the clouds and their relative center-of-mass (c.m.) collision velocities (controlled by varying the accelerating potential in which they move).
-Our numerical simulations, based on the mean field Gross-Pitaevskii equation (GPE), show that in regimes where the interactions are significant, interference fringes first develop non-uniform spacings and then become curved.
+In this paper, we model experiments in which a condensate is divided adiabatically into two coherent clouds, for example by using a tailored magnetic potential from an atom chip \cite{shin1}, the introduction of an optical barrier via a shaped blue-detuned laser \cite{davi} or by passing counterpropagating red detuned laser beams through an acousto-optic modulator driven at RF frequencies \cite{shin}.
+We examine how the process of both expansion and collision affects the interference patterns by varying the initial peak densities of the clouds and their relative velocities of c.m. oscillations (controlled by varying the trapping potential in which they move).
+The situation of interference with respect to different initial displacements of condensates has been well studied in Ref.\cite{PRA.87.023603}, while the shape distortion of the clouds does not contribute.
+The system is driven to different regimes by the competition of the c.m. kinetic energy and the interatomic interactions.
+In the underdamped regime the c.m. kinetic energy is much larger than the interaction energy and the system responds linearly similar to the noninteracting system, while the overdamped regime is on the contrary and the system is dominated by nonlinear effects.
+The critically damped regime is a intermediate regime where those two energy are of the same order.
+In this paper we analyze the effects of combination of c.m. oscillation and shape distortion on the system dynamics and excitation properties.
+Our numerical simulations, based on the zero-temperature mean-field Gross-Pitaevskii equation (GPE), show that in the overdamped regime, interference fringes first develop non-uniform spacings and then become curved.
 In extreme cases, the curvature can become sufficient for there to be a net circulation around a localized core region leading to the formation of a vortex ring.
-Interactions are important at higher densities but at lower collision velocities.
-At higher collisional velocities the system cannot respond hydrodynamically to the high-density fringes before the clouds have passed through one another and the fringes have disappeared.
-Through the analysis of a set of simulations and known experiments, we argue that a connection between vortex formation and interference in merging BECs exists.
-Specifically, the interference of the condensates generates high-density peaks and extremely low-density valleys.
-The combined effects of inter-atomic repulsion and the non-uniform density profile of the condensates produce the additional degrees of freedom in the area of interference, with the result that the high-density areas from the interference peaks encircle the low-density areas between them.
+This can be achieved at high densities but low c.m. velocities during interference.
+While the maximum c.m. velocities is high enough, the relative interference time is short and the system cannot respond hydrodynamically to the high-density fringes before the clouds have passed through one another and the fringes have disappeared.
+Through the analysis of a large set of simulations, we argue that there is a generic mechanism by which the curvature of interference fringes due to interatomic interactions and spatial non-uniformity can produce a net circulation and vortex formation.
+We further identify a locus of points in parameter space at which the instability fringe appears.